Unitron/Polarex Model 114 60mm Review

 The first thing to say about the Unitron in use is that here is a grab-n-go scope from before anybody ever used that term!
 The whole outfit is very light, even on its long wooden tripod and itís a trivial lift for anyone but the infirm.
 Big it maybe, but the Unitron could be used by an older child.

 The Unitron mount is excellent.
-With practice you can set the tensioners so that you can push it around, then use the slow motion controls for fine adjustment.
-The slow motion controls are both on the front of the mount and donít change position much as you slew around, which is very convenient.
-They work by moving a lever against a spring-loaded plunger, so travel is a bit limited; the same mechanism works the Declination axis on my Takahashi P2Z mount.
+With practice you can set the tensioners so that you can push it around, then use the slo-mo knobs for fine adjustment.
+Those slow motion controls are both on the back of the mount and donít change position much as you slew around, which is very convenient.
+They work by moving a lever against a spring-loaded plunger, so travel is a bit limited; the same mechanism works the declination axis on my Takahashi P2Z mount.

 The field of view from the 0.965Ē Kellners is very narrow, so you donít get the full Moon in the field above about 50x.
 This makes finding things unusually painful for a small scope, so itís a good thing that the finder is excellent with a wide field, clear reticle and decent eye relief.

-Unfortunately, nice though it is on the Moon at medium powers, at higher powers the Unitron reveals its age.
+Unfortunately, nice though it is on the Moon at medium powers, at higher powers the Unitron reveals its age compared with the Tele Vue.
 Using the same 12.5mm kellner in both the Unitron and the TV-60 (with a 2.5x Powermate to equalise the power), the little Tele Vue is sharper, brighter, much more contrasty.
 For example, the Huygens Rille is obvious in the TV-60, much less so in the Unitron.
 Whatís more, the older scope just doesnít convey those luminous icy whites, hard blacks and soft greys, all those subtle maria shadings the TV-60 excels at.
 In the end I just put the Unitron back inside, popped a 5mm Nagler in the Tele Vue and enjoyed the view.

 The only planet I tried was Jupiter.
 The view was adequate, revealing the basic equatorial belts and Galilean moons, but the view through the TV-60 was in another league (as is that delivered by the 50mm Swift 838).